chris-lovejoy/personal-ai-coach/README.md

 For this, you need to:
 i. install dependencies
 ii. add required API keys
-iii. (optional) set up a cron job to automatically update your coach
+iii. run the life context update script

 ### (i) Install dependencies